oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 2. If needed, next to **Applied filters**, select your compartment.
 Deselect **Include child compartments**, and then select **Apply filter**.

-    Note: From here on, the labs simply say *Select your compartment without child compartments* to simplify the instructions.
+    Note: From here on in, the labs simply say *Select your compartment without child compartments* to simplify the instructions.

 3. On the **Overview** tab, review the charts.